 The VSI AS-111 sorbent tube sampler for UAV is equipped with a memory card, recording the actual flow rate, temperature, air pressure, humidity, the activated sample port number, and time over the sampling event.
 The gas sampler is triggered to gather a sample utilising a 5 V DC relay connected to an open-source autopilot.
 For example, the relay can be autonomously triggered with missions created (e.g. using Mission Planner GCS); e.g. by approaching within 2 m of a designated point.
 Here, the UAV can be programmed to delay and gather a sample for x seconds to sorption tubes.
 The UAV can subsequently fly to the next sampling point or height, or return and land.
 A sample can alternatively be collected manually, utilising the pilot's console transmitter.
 The sorbent tube sampler is mounted underneath the UAV fuselage between the landing gear legs using a quick release dovetail mount; 12 V DC power must be supplied to the VSI AS-111 sampler from the UAV.

-The AS-111 sorbent system is able to carry sorbent tubes for a large range of other air sampling purposes (see overview on sorption materials), for example the location and hight profiles of volatile emissions, pollen and particulate matter (PM2.5, PM10) concentrations.
+The AS-111 sorbent system is able to carry sorbent tubes for a large range of air sampling purposes (see overview on sorption materials), for example the location and hight profiles of volatile emissions, pollen and particulate matter (PM2.5, PM10) concentrations.
 The sorbent sampling system is currently adapted to meet the demands of policing missions with heavy UAVs in the project C-SALS.
 Vienna Scientific is happy to contribute to the development of adapted sampling systems - meeting the air sampling needs of your research or environmental monitoring project.

-An automatic vial evacuator (VSI EV-101) to evacuate/reuse vials (incl. helium flushing and a strong vacuum pump) is available as option, allowing to easily prepare "fresh" vacuum tubes both in the lab (220V) and the field (12V) for immediate use in whole air sampling campaigns
+An automatic vial evacuator (VSI EV-101) to evacuate/reuse vials (incl. helium flushing and a strong vacuum pump) is available as option, allowing to easily prepare "fresh", effective vacuum tubes both in the lab (220V) and the field (12V) for immediate use in whole air sampling campaigns

-Air sampling via UAV / drones posseses enormous advantages in regard to costs and flexibility.
-This is illustrated well by this image, where an UAV, with the VSI AS-110 whole air sampler mounted, is effectively stirred to different sample locations / heights while "standard" measurements of air height profiles normally reguire a massive investment in flux tower infrastructures.
+Air sampling via UAV / drones possesses enormous advantages in regard to costs and flexibility.
+This is illustrated well by this image (and the video below), where an UAV, with the VSI AS-110 whole air sampler mounted, is effectively stirred to different sample locations / heights while "standard" measurements of air height profiles normally reguire a massive investment in flux tower infrastructures.
 UAV thus allow for easier and extended sampling along vertical profiles in the lower troposphere and access to remote locations.
 UAV systems with air samplers can thus contribute to improved monitoring of GHGs and air pollutant emissions, which is of utmost importance when dealing with mitigation measures, or monitoring of emission treasholds and subsequent enforcement of environmental laws.
 See below for example images and short videos - with the AS-110 whole air sampler mounted on an UAV.